What are Phytoplankton?

-Phytoplankton are the foundation of the marine food web.
+Phytoplankton also form the base of the marine food web

 Without phytoplankton, most, perhaps all, of the animals in the food web would die off, and ultimately, our supply of breathable air would be cut in half.
 A 2010 study in the journal Nature found that populations of phytoplankton have decreased by 40% since 1950.
 Since 1899, the average global mass of phytoplankton has shrunk by 1%each year.